Cbannon35/vocode-sandbox/README.md

 # Sandbox for Vocode

 Welcome to Sandbox for Vocode.
-This is a place to play around with various prompts to feed to a Vocode's voice AI.
+This is a place to play around with various prompts for Vocode's voice AI.
 The AI is initially fed a knock knock joke prompt, try it out!

 ### TODO: